 Are there calories in ricotta?
 Yep, mmhmm.
 Depending on what your macro and calorie goals look like, you can opt for the part-skim version and save yourself some calories and dietary fat though.
 I’ve actually noticed that most organic brands don’t include any extra fillers or added sugar, so don’t trip.
 Be sure to double check the label of whatever you find at the store just in case.
 I seem to always have the organic Safeway brand in my fridge; no brand loyalty, but the label checks out, so it’s a safe bet if that’s an option for you.

 For protein powder, I really enjoy the Quest brand.
 I used the peanut butter flavor and mixed in Lily’s chocolate chips for a low carb chocolate and peanut butter combo.
-Both products are sweetened with erythritol, so the carbs remain low and the impact to your blood sugar is minimal.
+Both products are sweetened without sugar, so the carbs remain low and the impact to your blood sugar is minimal.
 Let me know how you like my version of low carb protein pancakes in the comments below!

 Don’t forget to PIN it!